The exhibition "The Congo River" has been produced by

 This section highlights the feminine representations in the communities living along the Congo River, from Punu masks to Luba representations spanning across the Phemba maternity figures of the Kongo.

-Right from the queen Nzinga of the Matamba among the Kongos to the royal spouses of the Kubas or the Lubas, and so many other mothers honored in various cultural groups, the importance of women in their relationship with this world and exposure to the world of the invisible is unique.
-Fertile and the nourishing giver, the woman is profoundly united with the cycle of life, the new moon, agriculture, harvests and to fertility related to the earth and the family.
-She is the one who shapes ceramics; the stoves are often adorned by women’s breasts because the melting of metals is similar to a delivery.
-She is essentially linked to the culture that she hands over, to divination and the therapeutic rituals that she presides over.
+The Kongo Queen Nzinga of the Matamba, the royal spouses of the Kubas and the Lubas and so many other mothers honored in various cultural groups are testimony to the unique importance of women in their relationship with this world and exposure to the world of the invisible.
+Fertile and provider of nourishment, the woman is profoundly united with the cycle of life, the new moon, agriculture, harvests and the fertility of both the earth and the family.
+She is the one who shapes ceramics; the stoves are often adorned by women’s breasts because the melting of metal is comparable to giving birth.
+She is intrinsically linked to the culture that she transmits, to divination and the therapeutic rituals that she presides over.

 - Punu, Eshira, Kongo masks